Notch signaling pathway

 The Notch signaling pathway is a highly conserved cell signaling system present in most animals.
 Mammals possess four different notch receptors, referred to as NOTCH1, NOTCH2, NOTCH3, and NOTCH4.
 The notch receptor is a single-pass transmembrane receptor protein.
 It is a hetero-oligomer composed of a large extracellular portion, which associates in a calcium-dependent, non-covalent interaction with a smaller piece of the notch protein composed of a short extracellular region, a single transmembrane-pass, and a small intracellular region.

 Notch signaling promotes proliferative signaling during neurogenesis, and its activity is inhibited by Numb to promote neural differentiation.
 It plays a major role in the regulation of embryonic development.

 Notch signaling is dysregulated in many cancers, and faulty notch signaling is implicated in many diseases, including T-cell acute lymphoblastic leukemia (T-ALL), cerebral autosomal-dominant arteriopathy with sub-cortical infarcts and leukoencephalopathy (CADASIL), multiple sclerosis, Tetralogy of Fallot, and Alagille syndrome.
 Inhibition of notch signaling inhibits the proliferation of T-cell acute lymphoblastic leukemia in both cultured cells and a mouse model.

 Discovery

-In 1914, John S. Dexter noticed the appearance of a notch in the wings of the fruit fly Drosophila melanogaster.
+In 1914, John S. Dexter noticed the appearance of a notch in the wings of the fruit fly Drosophila ampelophila.
 The alleles of the gene were identified in 1917 by American evolutionary biologist Thomas Hunt Morgan.
 Its molecular analysis and sequencing was independently undertaken in the 1980s by Spyros Artavanis-Tsakonas and Michael W. Young.
 Alleles of the two C. elegans Notch genes were identified based on developmental phenotypes: lin-12 and glp-1.
 The cloning and partial sequence of lin-12 was reported at the same time as Drosophila Notch by Iva Greenwald.